2025 Fresno State Bulldogs football team

-The 2025 Fresno State Bulldogs football team represents California State University, Fresno as a member of the Mountain West Conference during the 2025 NCAA Division I FBS football season.
-The Bulldogs are led by head coach Matt Entz in his first season with the program.
-The Bulldogs play their home games at Valley Children's Stadium on the university's Fresno, California campus.
-The 2025 season will be the final season in the Mountain West Conference as Fresno State will move to the Pac-12 Conference in 2026.
+The 2025 Fresno State Bulldogs football team represented California State University, Fresno as a member of the Mountain West Conference during the 2025 NCAA Division I FBS football season.
+The Bulldogs were led by head coach Matt Entz in his first season with the program.
+The Bulldogs played their home games at Valley Children's Stadium on the university's Fresno, California campus.
+The 2025 season was the Bulldogs' final season in the Mountain West Conference as Fresno State will move to the Pac-12 Conference in 2026.

+The Fresno State Bulldogs drew an average home attendance of 38,030, the 59th-highest of all college football teams.